shotgunsoftware/developer.shotgunsoftware.com/docs/en/quick-answers/administering/convert-from-single-root-to-multi.md

 # How do I modify my configuration to use multiple storage roots?

-The default configuration we provide is set up to use a single local storage root (e.g., all of your project files are stored underneath a single root point like `/sgtk/projects`).
+The Default Configuration we provide is set up to use a single local storage root (i.e, all of your project files are stored underneath a single root point like `/sgtk/projects`).
 You may want to add a new storage root to store some of your project files.
 This is a common situation that arises when you're running out of disk space or want some media to be on a faster storage, etc.
 Let’s say you want to add another root named “secondary”.
 Here are the steps you need to take:

 ## Add the local storage in Shotgun